Performance & UX

 Check:

-• Does the page load quickly enough to keep intent alive?
+• Does the page load fast enough to keep user intent alive?

-• Are large hero assets slowing the first screen?
+• Are large hero images or videos slowing down the first screen?

-• Do layout shifts make the page feel unstable?
+• Do layout shifts make the page feel unstable as it loads?

-A slow demo page quietly says, "We may not be sharp enough to handle the thing we are selling."
+A slow demo page quietly suggests, "We might not be sharp enough to deliver the solution we're selling."
+This impression damages conversion before your copy ever gets read.

 11. Measurement and attribution

-If you cannot tell where demo-page conversion is leaking, you cannot improve it.
+If you can't tell where your demo page is leaking conversions, you can't fix it.

 Check: